VysotskiVadim/VysotskiVadim.blog/_drafts/jetpack-navigation-result-to-parent.markdown

 ---
 layout: post
-title: "Post result to parent using Jetpack Navigation"
+title: "A convenient API for returning a result to the previous Destination"
 date: 2019-11-29 12:00:00 +0300
 image: /assets/Asteracea_poster_3_part_2.jpg
-description: "Handy wrapper to post result to parent in Jetpack navigation"
+description: "Return a result to the previous Destination using Android Jetpack Navigation with beautiful API"
 postImage:
   src: Asteracea_poster_3_part_2
   alt: Types of Asteraceaes